Buying your first home in Portland: the plain-English playbook

 3. Touring with a translator

-I tour with you, and my job is telling you what the photos hid, the good (fir floors under carpet, an ADU-ready basement) and the bad (that smell is a crawlspace, or the charm that actually reads..all major systems need repaired).
-My goal is to get clear on what you really want and help you find that.
-Choice fatigue is a real thing.
-We narrow down the standouts and we go see them.
-I'll see as many as you need, but I find the average buyer looks at 4-8 homes.
-And yes, choosing the first one that pulls you out of your p.j.s at midnight search and into the home with me, is sometimes the one you buy.
-I'm here to help you make that choice with confidence.
+My goal is to get clear on what you actually want and then help you find it, because choice fatigue is real.
+We narrow to the standouts, then go see them.
+I'll tour as many as you need, though I find the average buyer looks at 4–8 homes.
+And yes, the listing that pulls you off the couch at midnight is sometimes the one you buy.
+I'm here to help you make that call with confidence.

 4. Offers: strategy, not panic